-Only two months remain until Hungary's new real-time electronic invoice reporting requirements kick in on July 1, 2018, and businesses must be prepared to comply with a fully automated process.
+Only two months remain until Hungary's new real-time VAT reporting requirements kick in on July 1, 2018, and businesses must be prepared to comply with a fully automated process.

 Spain was the first country in Europe to adopt a Latin American-style VAT reporting model with its Immediate Supply of Information (SII), which requires companies to report ledger information (e.g.,: sales, purchases, intercommunity and capital assets) up to 4 days after issuing an invoice.
 However, Hungary is now the first European country demanding invoice reporting electronically.